abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/5_a_Handling_Exceptions.md

-# 2 - With Chaining
+# 2 -  Exception When CF is Chained with Callback

   **Case 1 : Exception caught in supplyAsync : Entering Callback**